by Ken Lain, the mountain gardener

 perfect marriage of color and form.
 Peonies don’t ask for much in their decades of life: full sun and good drainage are enough to produce masses of blooms in mountain gardens.

 PJM Rhododendron is a chic shrub for the shade with an attractive shape covered with vibrant lavender flowers all spring.
 Prized for its winter hardiness, this rhododendron has dark green foliage tinged in fall and winter with a purple hue.
 Perfect for those with deer and javelina issues, they’ll leave this plant alone.

 Radio Red Autumn Sage (Salvia Greggi) deserves a prominent location in your gardens.
 More compact, with larger flowers than other salvias.
 Keep lightly trimmed and utilize this bloomer as a low informal hedge or as a single specimen in a border or container garden.
 Hummingbirds cause a commotion over the red flowers for summer-long antics.

 Wisteria in bloom gives the impression you have entered the Garden of Eden.
 Grow them over an entry, up a wall, or down the driveway fence.
 You can count on perennial blossoms to adorn your home.
 Give them a lot of sun, and feed 3 times per year with Watters 7-4-4 All Purpose Plant Food for an inspiring spring show.

-Until next issue, I’ll be helping locals grow the most beautiful flowers here at Watters Garden Center.
+Until next week, I’ll be helping locals grow the most beautiful flowers here at Watters Garden Center.